Melisa-ops/ETC5513_Tutorial6_Version2/README.md

 # Tutorial6

-Need to double check here.
+1st line, introduction # greeting

-Let this line as it is. thanks!
+Use some methodology analysis for the 2nd step

-check this part, something wrong here.
+Kindly find some good insight

-The last one is closing statement, don't forget to say thanks!
+The last one is closing statement, thank you!